Wall St Week Ahead: Corporate warnings bode ill for earnings

 Late Thursday, Texas Instruments cut its revenue outlook for the current quarter, citing lower demand, while DuPont on Friday lowered its full-year profit forecast.

-Among others in technology, Lattice Semiconductor Corp cut its fourth-quarter revenue outlook on Friday.
+Among others in technology, Lattice Semiconductor Corp (LSCC.O) cut its fourth-quarter revenue outlook on Friday.

 Stocks mostly brushed off the bearish news on earnings, focusing instead on Europe after nearly all European Union leaders agreed to build a closer fiscal union to battle the sovereign debt crisis.